-Sponsors like Scrum.org and the Scrum alliance are responsible for improving the agility of businesses worldwide (they’ve even helped members of our team become Scrum Certified professionals), offering a recognised place to take an official certification.
+Sponsors like Scrum.org and the Scrum alliance are responsible for improving businesses' agility worldwide (they’ve even helped our team members become Scrum Certified professionals), offering a recognised place to take an official certification.

-This year marks 20 years since the Agile Manifesto started (and enthusiasm for this type of software development shows no sign of stopping).
+This year marks 20 years since the Agile Manifesto started (and enthusiasm for this software development shows no sign of stopping).

 In software development, the Agile adoption rate is much higher.
 A survey conducted by HP interviewed 601 development professionals.
 It concluded that two-thirds of respondents described themselves as “pure agile” or “leaning towards agile” (TechBeacon)

-What about organisations who’re known to favour the Waterfall approach?
+What about organisations that are known to favour the Waterfall approach?
 The question has been lingering for a while, ‘Is It Time for an Agile Revolution in Financial Services?’
 (FinExtra.com)